datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 example, we manually added a route using the command line.
 For developers, the easiest way to connect to Datawire is to use a `tether`.
-The tether provides live route information and heartbeat data to the service locator.
-If a heartbeat dies, the service locator stops routing messages to the service until the heartbeat is restored.
+The tether provides live route information and heartbeat data to the directory.
+If a heartbeat dies, the directory stops routing messages to the service until the heartbeat is restored.

 The recv service we've been using does not use a tether.
 Let's switch